jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 let pc2 = sequence [p1 ; sequence [p2; p3]]
 {% endhighlight %}

-This is exactly why the [monoid] pattern is so useful.
+This is exactly why the [monoid] pattern is useful.

 ## A shallow embedding
 To complete the library we now need to find a definition of the type `Printer`that allows for a feasible implementations of the required functions.